mcdemarco/the-new-kitchen-cookbook/soup/fazool.md

 Use tomato sauce instead of paste.

-Replace water with broth.
-(I've also made it with fish stock.)
+Replace water with chicken broth or fish stock.

 Top with grated Italian cheese.